Michael Rasmussen (ice hockey)

 Michael Rasmussen (born April 17, 1999) is a Canadian professional ice hockey centre for the Detroit Red Wings of the National Hockey League (NHL).
-Rasmussen was drafted ninth overall by the Red Wings in the 2017 NHL Entry Draft.
-He was born in Vancouver, British Columbia, but grew up in Surrey, British Columbia.
+Rasmussen was drafted ninth overall by the Red Wings in the 2017 NHL entry draft.
+He was born in Vancouver, and grew up in the neighboring suburb of Surrey.

 Playing career

-Rasmussen was selected seventh overall by the Tri-City Americans in the 2014 WHL Bantam Draft.
+Rasmussen was selected seventh overall by the Tri-City Americans in the 2014 WHL bantam draft.
 During the 2015–16 season in his rookie season, he recorded 18 goals and 25 assists in 63 games.
-During the 2016–17 season, he was limited to 50-of-72 games played due to injury.
+During the 2016–17 season, he was limited to 50 out of 70 games played due to injury.
 He recorded 32 goals and 23 assists, including a team-best 15 power-play goals, which tied for sixth most in the WHL.

-Leading up to the NHL draft, Rasmussen was ranked the No. 5 North American skater by NHL Central Scouting.
+Leading up to the NHL draft, Rasmussen was ranked the no. 5 North American skater by NHL Central Scouting.
 Craig Button of TSN described him as a solid player with size that can score at the net.

-On June 23, 2017, Rasmussen was drafted ninth overall by the Detroit Red Wings in the 2017 NHL Entry Draft.
-On August 5, 2017, the Red Wings signed Rasmussen to a three-year, entry-level contract.
+On June 23, 2017, Rasmussen was drafted ninth overall by the Detroit Red Wings in the 2017 NHL entry draft.
+On August 5, the Red Wings signed Rasmussen to a three-year, entry-level contract.

-Rasmussen made his NHL debut for the Red Wings on October 4, 2018, during a 3–2 overtime loss to the Columbus Blue Jackets On October 8, Rasmussen recorded his first career NHL point, assisting on a goal by Tyler Bertuzzi during a 3–2 shootout loss to the Anaheim Ducks.
+Rasmussen made his NHL debut for the Red Wings on October 4, 2018, during a 3–2 overtime loss to the Columbus Blue Jackets.
+On October 8, Rasmussen recorded his first career NHL point, assisting on a goal by Tyler Bertuzzi during a 3–2 shootout loss to the Anaheim Ducks.
 On October 30, Rasmussen scored his first career NHL goal against Joonas Korpisalo of the Columbus Blue Jackets in a 5–3 win.

-Due to the delayed start to the 2020–21 North American season, Rasmussen was loaned to the Graz99ers of the Austrian Hockey League.
-He made 18 appearances in the ICEHL with the 99ers, collecting 11 assists and 16 points, before returning to the Red Wings organization.
+Due to the delayed start to the 2020-21 NHL season, Rasmussen was loaned to the Graz99ers of the ICE Hockey League (ICEHL).
+He appeared in 18 games in the ICEHL with the 99ers, recording 11 assists and 16 points, before returning to the Red Wings organization.

 On July 22, 2021, Rasmussen signed a three-year, $4.38 million contract extension with the Red Wings.
+He reached double-digits in goals in each of the next three seasons.
+He set career highs in assists (19) and points (29) in 56 games with the Red Wings during the 2022–23 season.

+On February 20, 2024, Rasmussen signed a four-year, $12.8 million contract extension with the Red Wings.